AlgoDeveloper400/MQL5-Economic-News-Data-Pipeline-2025/DOCUMENTATION.md

 ### 1. Data Scraping and Collection
 **Tools: Selenium, WebDriver, CSV Export**

 This initial stage gathers raw data from **MQL5 news sources** using Selenium WebDriver to automate browser interactions for websites that require dynamic content rendering.
-The scraper extracts relevant information including article headlines, content, publication dates, authors, and metadata.
+The scraper extracts relevant information including economic forecasts, dates and previous values.
 Collected data is exported to CSV files, providing a portable format for subsequent processing.
 This service runs as a scheduled Docker container triggered monthly.

 **Key Functions:**
 - Scraping news data specifically from **MQL5**